 The group has received new legal advice in relation to the claim which alleges that VALUE IFRS Manufacturing Limited had breached certain registered patents of a competitor.
 The advice now states that it is probable that the entity will be required to pay some compensation in relation to this matter.
-While the entity is still vigorously defending the claim, it has recognised a provision of CU1,375,000 for this claim as at 30 June 2021.
-The lawsuit against VALUE IFRS Electronics Group alleging defects on products supplied to certain
+While the entity is still vigorously defending the claim, it has recognised a provision of CU1,375,000 for this claim as at 30 June 2022.

-The lawsuit against VALUE IFRS Electronics Group alleging defects on products supplied to certain customers was settled in April 2021 with a payment of CU460,000.
+IAS34(15B)(f), (16A)(d) The lawsuit against VALUE IFRS Electronics Group alleging defects on products supplied to certain customers was settled in April 2022 with a payment of CU460,000.
 The unused amount of CU17,000 was reversed to profit or loss.